 - Rinse the denture after eating to remove food particles.
 You may place a towel in the sink or put some water so that the dentures do not break in case you drop them.

-- Clean your dentures daily by brushing and soaking with a nonabrasive cleanser that will help to remove food, plaque and other particles.
+- Clean your dentures daily by brushing and soaking them with a nonabrasive cleanser that will help to remove food, plaque and other particles.
 It is advisable that you do not use cleansers within your mouth.

 - Most dentures need to remain moist to keep them in good shape.
 You may place the denture in either water or a soaking solution overnight.
 Consult your dentist about storing the dentures properly during the night.
-Besides, don’t forget to follow the instructions of the manufacturer on cleaning as well as soaking solutions.
+Don't forget to follow the instructions of the manufacturer on cleaning as well as soaking solutions.

-- Rinse the denture before placing them back into your mouth, particularly if you are using denture-soaking solution.
+- Rinse the denture before placing them back into your mouth, particularly if you are using a denture-soaking solution.
 These solutions may consist of harmful chemicals that can cause pain, vomiting or burns if swallowed.

-- You should schedule routine checkups with the dentist who will suggest how often to get your dentures examined and cleaned.
+- You should schedule routine check-ups with the dentist who will suggest how often to get your dentures examined and cleaned.
 He may ensure proper fit of the denture in order to prevent discomfort and slippage.

-Things to avoid when you wear dentures
+Things to avoid when you wear dentures:

 - Do not use stiff-bristled brushes, harsh toothpaste and strong cleansers since these are too abrasive and may damage your dentures.